AI in B2B eCommerce: 5 Ways to Use Artificial Intelligence to Improve Sales.

-- 5 Ways to Use AI to Improve B2B eCommerce
+- 5 Ways to Utilize AI to Improve B2B eCommerce

 Digitally mature companies realize the burden that constant change demands from their people.
 Even as technology makes us more efficient, it has given us more work to do.
 Companies equip their people with modern tools to administer their parts of a growing digital ecosystem.
 And daily searching, browsing, clicking, and administration consumes most of our attention and leaves little time for innovative insight, much less for truly disruptive innovations.

 That’s where artificial intelligence (AI) comes in.
-It offers us the opportunity to create intelligent assistants that perform tasks on our behalf and some we couldn’t possibly be expected to.
+It offers us the opportunity to create intelligent assistants that perform tasks on our behalf, including some we couldn’t possibly be expected to do.
 As companies learn how to use these “intelligent machines” to improve revenue, reduce costs, and increase customer satisfaction, AI will become our most valuable emerging resource.

 What is AI?